 The presence or absence of a legal Will has no bearing on whether or not Probate is required.
 This information applies in England and Wales.

-If an Estate is valued above the Probate threshold, and the assets (everything he/she owned) were held in the deceased’s sole name, then Probate will be needed – even if he/she left a valid Will.
+If an Estate is valued above the Probate threshold, and the assets (everything he/she owned) were held in the deceased’s sole name, then Probate will be needed, regardless of whether he/she left a valid Will.
 In this article, we explain when Probate will or won't be needed after someone dies.

 To find out if Probate is needed call our Probate Advisors on 03306069584 or contact us online and we will tell you.

 People often tell us that Probate is not needed on their loved one’s Estate because he/she left a Will.
 But actually this makes no difference.
-Probate may be needed on Estates where there is a Will, and Probate may be needed on Estates where there is no Will.
+Probate may or may not be needed on Estates where there is a Will, and Probate may or may not be needed on Estates where there is no Will.

 Whether Probate is required or not depends entirely on:

-- The way in which assets were held, which will either be in joint names, or in the deceased person’s sole name
+- How assets were held, which will either be in joint names, or in the deceased person’s sole name

 - The value of these assets.

-A good place to start when establishing whether Probate is needed is to make a detailed list of all the assets he/she owned.
-You then need to confirm if these assets were held in the deceased’s sole name, or in joint names with someone else.
+A good place to start when establishing whether Probate is needed is to make a detailed list of all the assets the deceased owned.
+You then need to find out if these assets were held in the deceased's sole name, or in joint names with someone else.

 If any assets are held in joint names as Joint Tenants with someone who is still alive, the asset will automatically pass to the co-owner under the Right of Survivorship.
-If this applies to all the deceased’s assets, Probate will not be required.
+If this applies to all the deceased’s assets, Probate will not be required for these assets.

-But if any assets are held in the deceased person’s sole name, you need to find out how much that particular asset is worth.
-If it’s over the Probate threshold (explained below) then Probate will be needed in order to access and/or transfer it.
+If any assets are held in the deceased person's sole name, the value of this asset will need to be determined.
+If this value is over the Probate threshold (explained below) then Probate will be needed to sell or transfer it.

 With our Probate Complete Service we take full responsibility for getting Grant of Probate and dealing with the Legal, Tax (excl VAT), Property and Estate Administration affairs*.